freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 Arrays always start with the index of 0 and are instantiated to a set number of indexes.
 All the variables in the array must be of the same type, declared at instantiation.

-**Advantages**
-- **Code Optimization**: It makes the code optimized, we can retrieve or sort the data efficiently.
-+ **Random access**: We can get any data located at an index position.

-**Disadvantages**
-- **Size Limit**: We can store only the fixed size of elements in the array.
-It doesn't grow its size at runtime.
-To solve this problem, collection framework is used in Java which grows automatically.

 **Syntax:**

 ```java